Rigorous asymptotics of a KdV soliton gas: Existence of solution to the soliton gas Riemann-Hilbert problem

-Regarding uniqueness, if $\tilde{Y}$ is a solution to the Riemann-Hilbert problem (\ref{symYApp1})-(\ref{symYApp}), then setting $\tilde{f}(s) = - i \sqrt{r(s;x,t)} \tilde{Y}_{2}(s)$ for $s \in (\eta_{1}, \eta_{2})$, one verifies that $\tilde{f}$ must satisfy the integral equation (\ref{eq:ExistIntOp}), which obviously possesses a unique solution. } {\bf Acknowledgements.} T.G. and M.G. acknowledges the support of the H2020-MSCA-RISE-2017 PROJECT No. 778010 IPADEGAN.
+{\bf Acknowledgements.} T.G. and M.G. acknowledges the support of the H2020-MSCA-RISE-2017 PROJECT No. 778010 IPADEGAN.
 K.M. was supported in part by the National Science Foundation under grant DMS-1733967.
 Part of the work of M.G. and K.M. was done during their visits at SISSA and while T.G., K.M. and R.J. were visiting CIRM, Luminy, France.
 We acknowledge SISSA and CIRM for excellent working conditions and generous support.
 We wish to thank Marco Bertola, and Alexander Minakov for useful feedback in constructing the matrix Riemann-Hilbert problem outer parametrix of KdV.
-In particular in section~\ref{Outer} we have implemented the suggestions by Alexander Minakov.
+In particular in Section~\ref{Outer} we have implemented the suggestions by Alexander Minakov.